 Aldehydes, Ketones, and Carboxylic Acids are carbonyl compounds which contain a carbon-oxygen double bond.
 These organic compounds are very important in the field of organic chemistry and also have many industrial applications.
 The presence of the common carbonyl group in the two classes of compounds makes them display similar chemical properties.
 However, aldehydes are more reactive than ketones because of the presence of free hydrogen atom.

 These carbonyl compounds consist of a central carbonyl carbon doubly bonded to an oxygen and single bonded to the R group (any alkyl group) and a hydrogen atom.

-The structure of aldehydes shows an sp2 hybridized central carbon which is doubly connected to an oxygen and has a single bond with hydrogen.
+- The structure of aldehydes shows an sp2 hybridized central carbon which is doubly connected to oxygen and has a single bond with hydrogen.

-- Formaldehyde and acetaldehyde are great examples for this.
+- Formaldehyde and acetaldehyde are great examples of this.
 These two aldehydes are quite important industrially.

 Nomenclature of Aldehydes